Use SQL to query data (Preview)

 Supported operations and data types

-Any operation that attempts to modify data (i.e., INSERT, UPDATE) will not work as this is a read-only SQL data connection.
+Any operation that attempts to modify data (that is, INSERT, UPDATE) will not work with this read-only SQL data connection.
 Dataverse option sets are represented as <OptionSet>Name and <OptionSet>Label in a result set.

 The following Dataverse datatypes are not supported with the SQL connection: